shkfnly/landscapeportal/README.rst

 In order to have the sites to share the same SqlLite database uncomment the content of each SITE_DATABASES directive in the settings.py files.

 Every site will be available at the port specified with the runserver command.

+CUSTOMIZE THE LOOK AND FEEL

+This app overrides several parts of GeoNode, the override technique is uses for templates as well.
+In order to customize a template, like the blog app, it is enough to reproduse the same template folder structure of the zinnia blog app and write a template with the same name.
+The templates defined in this app will be used in place of the original ones provided by GeoNode or any third party app.